 Parents should be aware that the school will take all reasonable action to ensure the safety of its pupils.
 In cases where the school has reason to be concerned that a child may be subject to ill treatment, neglect, or other forms of abuse, staff have no alternative but to follow the Local Authority Child Protection Procedures and School Child Protection Policy and take appropriate steps, which may include informing the Social Services Department of their concerns.
-Mrs West (Headteacher) is responsible for Child Protection issues in the school.
+Mrs West (Headteacher) is responsible for Child Protection issues in the school and in her absence Mrs Brown has the responsibility..